Festa dei Ceri and Corsa dei Ceri

 The view of the splendid main square of Gubbio, overcrowded by multi-coloured people, is awesome.

-The origin of the feast
+The origin of the Feast of "Ceri"

 The origins of this feast are rooted in the centuries and are subject of many historical researches.